 BMW is well-known for its sports and luxury cars.
 If you are looking for a new or young sporty BMW, you have plenty of choice.
 You can think of, for example, the BMW Z3, Z8, Z4, a sporty 3-, 5- and 6-series and the M versions thereof.
 But if you are interested in a classic sports car made by the Munich factory, your choice is far more limited.
 One of the rare cars you could buy is the BMW M1, a car that is for several reasons very interesting indeed.

 Let’s start with two general factors that affect the demand for classic cars.
 The first one is the image of the factory.
-Classic cars made by factories that are known for manufacturing sporty and/or exclusive cars are popular among enthusiasts – the image of the factory shines on the classics.
+Classic cars made by factories that are known for manufacturing sporty and/or number one cars are popular among enthusiasts – the image of the factory shines on the classics.
 The second factor is that the buyers of a modern sports car may also be interested in a classic sports car of the same make.
 BMW scores well on both counts.
 The factory has a strong image, is active in the sporty and the higher-end market segments and also sells cars in large numbers.
 One could therefore conclude that there should also be a lot of interest in the classic cars made by BMW.

 But then there appears to be a problem.
 Until some 30 years ago, BMW had not produced many special cars.
 If you’re interested in a special post-war classic car made by this German factory, your choice is limited to just a few models.
 In the 1950s the factory made the BMW 503 Coupe and Convertible and the 507 Roadster.
 In the second half of the 1950s and in the 1960s the factory survived thanks to the production of smaller models.
 In the 1970s BMW got back on their feet.
 In this time the 2002 Turbo and 3.0 CSL appeared; both were faster versions of standard models.
 Later, faster and rather more special models such as the M3 and M5 had the body of a normal 3- and 5-series as a base.
 The BMW M1 on the contrary, was a specially designed model.